talentnest/talentnest-api-docs/source/includes/_webhooks.md

 Event | Description
 ---------- | -------
-applicant_hired | Notification when a candidate job application is hired
+new_application | Notification when a candidate applies to a job. applicant_hired | Notification when a candidate job application is hired.

 The name of the event will be sent as the `X-Event-Name` header.